 About the Role

 These questions are all about expectation setting.
 Specific always beats general in this area.
 By detailing expectations at each milestone you're providing a guide for both parties to track progress on the job.
 This makes the developer feel more comfortable about the role and lessens the chance that they will feel disgruntled later (Assuming you stick to the plan!).
-Some examples of how you might answer these questions:
+Some examples of what you expect the developer to deliver:

 - Complete the login/logout user story